 On our little Krabi sightseeing walk around we saw a white temple sitting on top of a hill.
-It looked beautiful so we planned the next day to go and see it.
+It looked beautiful so we planned for the next day to go and see it.
 I can never believe how white these buildings are and

-We did not visit for long, only about half an hour as we waited to go inside as some people were praying and I don’t like to take pictures while they are.
-It probably took us the longest time to walk up the steps, around 120 of them but they are nicely spaced out and not too high for little legs.
+We did not visit for long, only about half an hour as we waited to go inside as some people were praying, and I don’t like to take pictures while they are.
+It probably took us the longest time to walk up the steps, around 120 of them, but they are nicely spaced out and not too high for little legs.

 Walk along the river walk at dusk

 Oh, this was one of my favourite things to do in Krabi.
 I loved watching the sun go down and as it had cooled off it was easy to enjoy a nice wander with a mango smoothie!

 There are a couple of playgrounds, some street art and some sculptures along the walk if you have time to do the whole thing.
 It was one of my favourite things we did in Thailand with kids

 We had an amazing time at the Krabi night markets and made some great friends on the days we were there.
 I believe that the Thai people are lovely and want to do the best for all people not just tourists when they visit Thailand.
 We felt so welcome in Krabi and it is still one of the best places in Asia that we visited.

 Essentials for travelling with kids in Krabi Thailand